ErrorTzy/writings/papers/WS_Draft.md

 Then immediately, one might object that if epistemic norms must be truth-tracking, then we should rationally reject *the Principle of Sanity* itself.
 However, what does it mean to "rationally reject" a principle?
 If doing so is an act of philosophical reflection, then, as argued earlier, the very act requires us to presuppose our own epistemic agency.
 Therefore, any attempt to "rationally reject" *the Principle of Sanity* is self-defeating, as the act of rejection presupposes the very rational agency the principle commands us to accept.

 There is also an auxiliary argument that help me establish the metaphysical argument that I want to establish.
-According to the neo-Quinean view on metametaphysics, choosing between empirically-equivalent theories is a matter of comparing their pragmatic virtues.
-And usually, they were considering theoretic simplicity, elegance, etc. But what how could these pragmatic virtues more valuable than our rational agency?
+In the first part of this paper, I put aside the neo-Quinean epistemology for establishing fundamentality.
+According to this view, the best theory of fundamentality that has the most pragmatic virtues like simplicity, elegance and explanatory power.
+But what how could these pragmatic virtues more valuable than our rational agency?

+## Metaphysical Consequences

 Direct consequence of the Sanity Principle: Cannot eliminate first person and causation

 Indirect consequence of the Sanity Principle: establishing fundamentality without magic

-Beyond metaphysics: trusting friends against evidence
+## Beyond metaphysics: trusting friends against evidence

 Conclusion

 [^1]: Needless to say, in a complete model for English language, many other vocabularies need different interpretations.
 [^2]: I'm focusing on quantifier variance because I believe it's the most plausible and basic form of the neo-Carnapian position. ==Thomasson (2015 p.
 70)== herself thinks her easy ontology doesn't depend on quantifier variance, but this is surely mistaken.
 Her project relies on the triviality of changing the extension of the predicate "exists".
 But this surely changes the meaning of the quantifier.